On two-sided skew braces: Prime and semiprime two-sided skew braces

-In \cite{Konovalov2018}, the following definitions of (strongly) prime and semiprime skew braces are introduced. \begin{definition} Let $A$ be a skew brace.
-Then $A$ is \textit{semiprime} if $I*I\neq \{0\}$ for any non-zero ideal $I$. $A$ is \textit{strongly semiprime} if every $*$-product of any number of copies of a non-zero ideal $I$ is non-zero. \end{definition} \begin{definition} Let $A$ be a skew brace.
-Then $A$ is \textit{prime} if $I*J\neq \{0\}$ for any non-zero ideals $I$ and $J$. $A$ is \textit{strongly prime} if every $*$-product of any number of non-zero ideals is non-zero. \end{definition} For two-sided braces, both variations of being (semi)prime correspond with the usual notions for rings.
-As the authors note in \cite{Konovalov2018}, it is an open question whether every prime, respectively semi-prime, skew brace is a strongly prime, respectively strongly semi-prime, skew brace.
+For two-sided braces, both variations of (semi)primeness correspond with the usual notions for rings.
+As the authors note in \cite{KSV21}, it is an open question whether every prime, respectively semiprime, skew brace is a strongly prime, respectively strongly semiprime, skew brace.
 In this section we affirmatively answer this question for two-sided skew braces. \begin{lemma} Let $A$ be a two-sided skew brace and $X,Y$ subsets of $A$ which are normal in $(A,\circ)$, then $X*Y$ is normal in $(A,\circ)$. \end{lemma} \begin{proof} Using \cref{prop: twosided iff mult conj additive automorphism} we find for arbitrary $a\in A$, $x\in X$, $y\in Y$,